vegardege/ayapi/README.md

 # AyAPI

-AyAPI is a thin [FastAPI](https://fastapi.tiangolo.com/) wrapper for python-only AI features I want to use in SPAs.
+AyAPI is a thin [FastAPI](https://fastapi.tiangolo.com/) wrapper for python-only AI features.
+Its purpose is to make these functions available to an SPA.

 Source code is shared in the spirit of sharing, but you most likely want to create your own wrapper instead of trying to reuse this one.